-The purpose of this Committee shall be to meet periodically as needed, to resolve contract administration issues which may arise from time to time during the term of this Agreement, and specifically, to address the following issues:
+The purpose of this Committee shall be to meet periodically as needed, to resolve contract administration issues which may arise from time to time during the term of this Agreement.
+In addition, the Committee shall also address the following issues as required by the Collective Bargaining Agreement:

 - 26.2.1.
 Problems related to access to district premises as defined in Section 5.3. - 26.2.2.
 Problems related to the use of association leave for association business as set forth in Section 5.4.3. - 26.2.3.
-Issues related to new funds received by the District as defined in Article 7. - 26.2.4.
-Negotiate the District's Master Calendar as established in Section 8.2.2. - 26.2.5.
-Receive and act upon requests from unit members whose application for donated sick leave has been denied as specified in Section 10.23. - 26.2.6.
-Review Site Security Plan Criteria as set forth in Sections 11.6.2. - 26.2.7.
-Problems relating to implementation of dress codes (if any) as set forth in Section 11.12. - 26.2.8.
-Determine mutually-agreed purpose for any funding available on June 30, each year, as a result of Section 11.13.2.4.

-- 26.2.9.
-Receive the report(s) regarding the Transfer Monitoring process established in Section 12.2.12. - 26.2.10.
-Review monthly class size reports of secondary academic classes, utilize data for future negotiations and develop recommended solutions to outstanding class size problems as established in Section 13.4.5. - 26.2.11.
-Discuss and attempt to reach agreement on the intent and implementation of the complaint procedure established in Section 14.12. - 26.2.12.
-Negotiate impacts and effects of layoff as established in Section 19.2.2. - 26.2.13.
-Receive and act upon any proposed contract waivers as established in Section 25.3. - 26.2.14.
-Implement provisions of Article 25 which are assigned to the C.A.C., including resolution of site shared decisionmaking disputes in accordance with Section 25.4., contract and procedure waivers as defined in Section 25.5., implementation of pilot schools as established in Section 25.6., and facilitate the development and implementation of governance team training as established in Section 25.4. - 26.2.15.
-Develop a collaborative approach to achieve the alignment of standards, curriculum, staff development, and student assessment as provided for in Section 25.7. - 26.2.16.
-Receive and act upon the report of the Intern Coordination Committee as established in Section 27.7. - 26.2.17 Receive and act upon recommendations from the Special Education Caseload Committee as provided for in Section 30.6. - 26.2.18.
-Discuss and attempt to reach mutual agreement requiring the District to provide supplies and materials necessary to implement district-adopted curriculum. - 26.2.19.
-Receive and act upon recommendations from the joint task force on passing time. - 26.2.20.
-Schedule staff development make-up days outside of the instructional year, per Article 8.4.
+Negotiate the District's Master Calendar as established in Section 8.2.2. - 26.2.4.
+Receive and act upon requests from unit members whose application for donated sick leave has been denied as specified in Section 10.22. - 26.2.5.
+Review Site Security Plan Criteria as set forth in Sections 11.6.2. - 26.2.6.
+Problems relating to implementation of dress codes (if any) as set forth in Section 11.12. - 26.2.7.
+Receive any recommendations regarding the Transfer Monitoring process established in Section 12.2.12. - 26.2.8.
+Review monthly class size reports of secondary academic classes, utilize data for future negotiations and develop recommended solutions to outstanding class size problems as established in Sections 13.5.5 and 13.5.6. - 26.2.9.
+Negotiate impacts and effects of layoff as established in Section 19.2.2. - 26.2.10.
+Receive and act upon any proposed contract waivers as established in Section 25.3. - 26.2.11.
+Implement provisions of Article 25 which are assigned to the C.A.C., including resolution of site shared decisionmaking disputes in accordance with Section 25.4., contract and procedure waivers as defined in Section 25.5., implementation of pilot schools as established in Section 25.6., and facilitate the development and implementation of governance team training as established in Section 25.4. - 26.2.12.
+Receive and act upon the report of the Intern Coordination Committee as established in Section 27.7. - 26.2.13.
+Receive and act upon recommendations from the Special Education Caseload Committee as provided for in Section 30.6.